 So next time you're feeling worried or stressed, try rephrasing your inner self-critic, and turn that negative talk into an excited one.
 You might be pleasantly surprised by the result.

 If you find it difficult to get motivated, then consider other forms of physical activity that aren't as structured to get started.
-If the idea of running makes you wince, then The Mayo Clinic suggests less intense variations such as gardening, washing your car, or walking around the block.
-"Any physical activity that gets you off the couch and moving can help improve your mood," they wrote.
+If the idea of running makes you wince, then try less intense variations such as gardening or washing your car.

 Any Anxiety Disorder.
 National Institute of Mental Health.
 November 2017.